ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 - Readmissions
 - Other complications not directly related to the treatment.

-2.1 Dat registry and metadata
+2.1 Data registry and metadata

 To facilitate the reuse of data for research purposes it is necessary to clearly define the data being captured.
 This includes providing a definition of each item, how the data is collected, when data is enterd, the acceptable units for the measurement and any restrictions to the acceptable range.
 For reasons of data provenance it is essential that informatio is stored that details the time that the data was captured along with the person entering the data.
 Any changes also need to be accurately recorded to ensure that any modifications are easily identified to enable verification.
 In addition ther may be a need to record temporal informatio for procedures and processses that have a clearly identifiable staring and finishing time.
 The most important this is to ensure that we capture a complete set of dat items that togerher provide a coherent piece of information related to an event.
 Each of these infomration items should be signed, in some way, to help provide a degree of provenance.
 In suppor of this all data should be recorded contemporaneously with respect to the events to which it relates.